dark-prince/currency_converter/README.md

 # CurrencyConverter

-Google provides a web site to converts currencies using exchange rates but they have not provided any API for ruby.
-This is a small library that converts currencies exchange rate.
+Simple Ruby API to get exchange rates from currencies using themoneyconverter.com website.
 You can convert currencies directly through this library.

 ## Installation